vexter16/fraud-detection-using-temporal-attention-based-GNN/README.md

 ## Deployment Options

-The system can be deployed in multiple ways:
+The system could be deployed in multiple ways:

 - **Standalone API**: FastAPI-based service with Prometheus metrics
 - **Docker Containers**: Full containerization with Docker Compose